 Algae growth (primary productivity)

 Yearly since 1959

-Primary productivity is a measure of the rate at which algae produce biomass through photosynthesis, and is measured at a number of depths at monthly intervals.
-It was first measured at Lake Tahoe in 1959 and the annual average value has been continuously measured since 1968.
+Primary productivity is a measure of the rate at which algae produce biomass through photosynthesis.
+It was first measured at Lake Tahoe in 1959 and has been continuously measured since 1968.
 Supported by nutrient loading into the lake, changes in the underwater light environment, and a succession of algal species, the trend shows primary productivity has increased substantially over time.
-2019 data displayed an unusually large increase in the rate of primary production.
-The data are currently being reviewed and the 2019 value (shown cross-hatched) should be considered provisional.
+2019 data are currently being finalized.